TechforgoodCAST/awesome-techforgood/README.md

 # Contributing

-- Please check for duplicates first.
+- This list needs more project repo links!
+If you know of any awesome open source tech for good projects or open APIs, please add them (though please check for duplicates first).
 - Keep descriptions short, simple and unbiased.
 - Please make an individual commit for each suggestion.
 - Add a new category if needed.